 Roasted, pumpkin seeds can be added to many dishes to add a bit of crunch or eaten as a snack in their own right.
 Herb seeds from fennel and coriander add something extra to homemade teas.

-So there you have it, you can satisfy your inner Bear Grylls to your heart’s content, without even leaving your garden!
+So there you have it!
+You can satisfy your inner Bear Grylls to your heart’s content, you can go foraging in your own garden!